-When first activated, the sound waves can apparently startle the mice, but if your home is a cozy spot to stay in, they’ll be determined to be tough and continue to go about their business in the hope that the noise is only temporary.
+When first activated, the sound waves can startle the mice, but if your home is a cozy spot to stay in, they’ll be determined to be tough and continue to go about their business in the hope that the noise is only temporary.

 Many units claim that after approximately two weeks of continuous use, the mice will finally get the message and begin to relocate elsewhere.
 After another week or two, your home should no longer rattle to the patter of tiny paws scurrying in your attic.

 However, similar to our reactions against a neighbor’s unceasing burglar or car alarm, there are claims that the crafty mice can get used to making noise or devise new routes to your larder that take them around the unit’s range.